 If you're interested in a Comparative Literature concentration, please start discussing it with us as early as possible in your sophomore year, certainly well before the deadline for declaring your concentration.

 Declaring a concentration in Comparative Literature is an easy but not a mechanical process.
 You don't just fill out a form on ASK--we want to get to know you.
-If you're considering a concentration in Comparative Literature, first off, please see DUS, Prof. Dore Levy, during her office hours or by appointment.
-If you know or prefer another Concentration Advisor, feel free to see him or her instead.
-You'll find our office hours on the department website.
+If you're considering a concentration in Comparative Literature, first off, please see the Director of Undergraduate Studies (Prof. Ourida Mostefai) or another Concentration Advisor: you will find our contact information and office hours on the department website.